rajit2004/Rhythma/README.md

 These exist in the code today and function as described:

 - **Backend authentication** — registration and login with bcrypt password hashing and JWT issuance (`backend/core/auth.py`, `backend/core/auth_router.py`).
 Protected routes verify the token via `get_current_user`.
+- **In-app authentication (Flutter)** — real login and registration screens (`screens/auth/`) calling the backend, JWT stored via `flutter_secure_storage`, and a session-validation check on app start that routes to `LoginScreen` when there's no valid token.
+The app no longer opens straight into the main UI.
+- **In-app authentication (web)** — the same login/registration flow, reimplemented in React (`web/src/auth/`), with an Axios interceptor that attaches the token and redirects to `/login` on a 401.
+- **Cycle log persistence (backend)** — `POST /cycle/log` writes real documents to a Firestore `cycle_logs` collection, and `GET /cycle/{user_id}/history` reads them back (`services/firestore_service.py::CycleService`).
+- **Live dashboard scoring (backend)** — `GET /dashboard` pulls a user's persisted cycle logs, derives cycle-length/flow/symptom features, and returns real CVI/MHS/risk-level output plus a `hasEnoughDataForInsights` flag rather than static placeholders (`backend/api/dashboard.py`).
+- **Home screen ↔ backend integration (Flutter)** — the Home screen calls `GET /dashboard` on load and renders whatever it gets back (cycle day, next-period estimate, MHS, CVI risk level, average sleep), including a real error state if the call fails.
 - **AI Assistant (client-side)** — the Flutter app talks directly to the Gemini API (`gemini_service.dart`) with a system prompt tuned for menstrual health guidance, graceful fallback text when no API key is configured, and multi-turn chat history.
 - **Local storage (Hive)** — user profile, app settings, and emergency contacts are saved and loaded from on-device Hive boxes (`local_storage_service.dart`).
 This data persists across app restarts.
 - **Profile management** — full create/edit flow with input validation (name, age, cycle length), backed by Hive.
 - **Emergency contacts** — full add/edit/delete flow with phone number validation, backed by Hive.
 - **Local notifications** — permission requests, scheduled reminders, and instant test notifications via `flutter_local_notifications` (`notification_service.dart`), wired to toggles in Settings.
 - **Theming** — light/dark mode and a selectable accent color, persisted to Hive and applied app-wide via `ThemeProvider`.
-- **Localization** — full UI translation into English, Hindi, Marathi, Tamil, and Telugu (~125 keys each), switchable in-app and persisted.
+- **Localization** — full UI translation into English, Hindi, Marathi, Tamil, and Telugu (~125 keys each) in Flutter, switchable in-app and persisted; the same 5 locales exist in the web app via i18next.
 - **Settings screen** — notification toggles, language/theme navigation, permission shortcuts, and a logout confirmation flow.
+- **Website scaffold** — a React + Vite + TypeScript app (`web/`) with working registration and login against the real backend, protected routes (`ProtectedRoute.tsx`), and an Axios client that mirrors the Flutter app's token-refresh/401 handling.
 - **Backend health/CORS/router scaffolding** — a real FastAPI app with a lifespan hook, CORS middleware, and modular routers.
-- **Backend Firestore integration (users only)** — real create/read/update operations against a Firestore `users` collection.
+- **Backend Firestore integration (users and cycle logs)** — real create/read/update operations against Firestore `users` and `cycle_logs` collections.
+- **CI/CD** — GitHub Actions workflows (`.github/workflows/flutter.yml`, `backend.yml`) run Flutter analyze/format/test and backend `pytest` on every PR and push to `main`.
-- **Backend tests** — 4 passing `pytest` tests covering login success/failure, protected-route rejection, and SMS rate limiting, with Gemini mocked out.
+- **Backend tests** — 9 passing `pytest` tests covering login success/failure, protected-route rejection, and SMS rate limiting, with Gemini mocked out.
+- **Flutter tests** — a widget test suite plus dedicated tests for onboarding (`onboarding_test.dart`) and the cycle calendar grid (`widgets/calendar_grid_test.dart`).

 ### Features In Progress

 These have partial code, UI, or backend logic, but are **not end-to-end functional**:

-- **Cycle tracking** — the calendar UI exists (`cycle_screen.dart`), but it currently renders hardcoded state; nothing the user taps is saved.
-The Hive methods to persist cycle logs already exist but aren't yet called from this screen.
+- **Cycle tracking** — a daily-logging bottom sheet and calendar interactions were built (`cycle_screen.dart`, `cycle_provider.dart`), so the UI now feels interactive.
+But `CycleProvider` still tracks logged days in an in-memory `Set` seeded with mock entries — nothing the user taps calls Hive **or** the backend's working `POST /cycle/log` endpoint.
+This is the main gap blocking real end-to-end data: the backend can persist and score logs, and the Home screen can display scores, but nothing currently writes a real log to get scored.
-- **Symptoms / mood / sleep / stress logging** — the backend data model (`CycleLog`) supports these fields, but no Flutter screen currently collects them.
+- **Symptoms / mood / sleep / stress logging** — the backend data model (`CycleLog`) supports these fields, and `/dashboard` will use them once logs exist, but no Flutter screen currently collects and submits them.
-- **Cycle history** — a `GET /cycle/{user_id}/history` endpoint exists but returns an empty, hardcoded list; there's no database read behind it yet.
-- **Health Insights (CVI / MHS)** — the scoring math exists on the backend (`cvi_model.py`, `mhs_model.py`) with a heuristic fallback (no trained model file is committed yet), but the Insights screen in Flutter currently shows static UI, not real scores from these endpoints.
+- **Health Insights (CVI / MHS) screen** — the scoring math is live on the backend and already consumed by the Home screen (see [Implemented Features](#implemented-features)), but the dedicated Insights screen in Flutter still shows static UI and doesn't call `/dashboard` or `/insights/{user_id}/scores` itself.
+- **`/insights/{user_id}/scores` endpoint** — still a stub that returns a placeholder message; real scoring now lives in `/dashboard` instead.
+This older endpoint should probably be removed or redirected once the Insights screen is wired up, rather than maintained in parallel.
-- **AI Assistant (backend endpoint)** — a fully built `/assistant/chat` FastAPI endpoint exists (with the same system prompt design), but the Flutter app does not call it yet; it currently talks to Gemini directly instead.
+- **AI Assistant (backend endpoint)** — a fully built `/assistant/chat` FastAPI endpoint exists (with the same system prompt design), but neither the Flutter app nor the web app calls it yet; Flutter talks to Gemini directly instead.
 One of these two paths will be deprecated as the architecture consolidates.
 - **SMS summaries** — the backend has a real Twilio integration with rate limiting, and Flutter has a complete `SmsScreen` UI, but the screen isn't yet linked into app navigation and doesn't yet call the backend endpoint.
-- **In-app authentication** — the backend fully supports register/login, but the Flutter app has no login, registration, or session UI yet; it opens directly into the main app.
+- **Website product pages** — auth works end-to-end on the web app, but there's no cycle tracking, AI Assistant, or Insights page yet — only a placeholder `HomePage.tsx` behind the protected route.
 - **Cloud sync (Firestore, client-side)** — `firestore_service.dart` on the Flutter side is currently a stub with the real Firestore calls commented out pending Firebase client setup.
-- **Testing (Flutter)** — a widget test suite exists, but part of it currently expects UI text that doesn't match the current Settings screen and needs to be reconciled with the code.
+- **Testing (Flutter)** — the suite now covers onboarding and the cycle calendar grid in addition to the original widget test, but hasn't been extended to cover the new auth screens or the daily-logging bottom sheet yet.

 ### Future Features